 The Traffic Divisions’ Maintenance unit is charged with servicing approximately 70 vehicles in the police fleet and maintaining local traffic control signals and signage throughout the city.
 To report a damaged or missing traffic sign, click the link below.

 Traffic officers are trained in the installation of child seats.
-This service is available on Fridays between the hours of 10:00 am and 12:00 pm.
 To request assistance with an installation, fill out and submit the form below.

 For additional information, contact the Traffic Division (860) 584-3032.